- 4 reasons people gain weight at Christmas

 Your scale doesn’t give you ANY actionable steps!

-Instead, simply reflect on what you’ve been doing out of the ordinary.
+Instead, simply reflect on what you’ve been doing and eating that’s out of the ordinary.

 And then get back to your regular routine.